sgeek017/caavo-ui-challange/readme.md

 # Installation

-1. Clone the repo
+1. Download the code or clone the repo from git hub - git clone https://github.com/sgeek017/caavo-ui-challange
-2. Install the dependancies - npm insall
+2. Install the dependencies - npm install
-3. Run the applicaiton - npm start
+3. Run the application - npm start

 # Screenshots

-Application screenshots are uploaded in screenshot folder
+Application screenshots are uploaded in the screenshot folder